-Want to eat something unique in Skradin?
-Check out the 12-hour risotto.
+If you want to eat something unique in Skradin, check out the 12-hour risotto.

 This is the most complicated entrance to reach.
 You can get there from two directions:

-Here are driving directions from Šibenik to Roški Slap via Skradin.
+View driving directions from Šibenik to Roški Slap via Skradin here.

 - Via Drniš – Follow the signs for Miljevci and NP Krka.
 You will pass the Kalun factory.
 Go straight ahead towards Širitovci, the canyon of Krka and Roški slap.
 There are also signs that will lead you all the way to the Roški slap entrance.

-Here are driving directions from Šibenik to Roški Slap via Drniš.
+View driving directions from Šibenik to Roški Slap via Drniš here.

 The Šibenik main bus station is located here.

 You can take a bus from Šibenik, Zadar, Zagreb, or Plitvice Lakes National Park directly to Skradin.
 The bus will leave you 150 meters from the Krka national park office and 200 meters from the boat stop.

 Krka National Park is beautiful any time of year.